okbreathe/jquery_plugins/okCycle/README.md

-speed            | 500,                   | Speed the slides are transitioned between preload          | 1                      | Number of images to load (Use 0 for all) before the plugin is initialized loadOnShow       | false                  | If true, successive images will not be loaded until they become visible inGroupsOf       | 1                      | How manu items should we page through at a time.
-Currently only applicable to the 'scroll' transition autoplay         | false,                 | Whether to start cycling immediately hoverBehavior    | Function               | During autoplay, we'll generally want to pause the slideshow.
+speed            | 500,                   | Speed the slides are transitioned between preload          | 1                      | Number of images to load (Use 0 for all) before the plugin is initialized loadOnShow       | false                  | If true, successive images will not be loaded until they become visible autoplay         | false,                 | Whether to start cycling immediately hoverBehavior    | Function               | During autoplay, we'll generally want to pause the slideshow.
 Default behavior is to pause when hovering over the slideshow element or the ui container (".okCycle-ui") if it exists afterSetup       | Function               | Called with the slideshow as 'this' immediately after setup is performed